MPh-py/MPh/docs/demonstrations.md

 values = [0.5, 1.0, 1.5, 2.0, 2.5, 3.0, 3.5, 4.0, 4.5, 5.0]
 ```

-Next, we define the function that we intend to run in each of the
+Next, we define the function that we intend to run in every process,
-separate processes, i.e. in the "workers".
-It sets up the Comsol session
+i.e. the "worker".
+The function sets up the Comsol session when the
-when the process starts, then keeps solving the model for each distance
+process starts, then keeps solving the model for every distance value
-value that it receives via a `jobs` queue.
+that it receives via a `jobs` queue.
 Each time, it evaluates the
 solution and returns the capacitance via a `results` queue.
 It does
 so until the `jobs` queue is exhausted, upon which the function
 terminates, and with it Comsol session and Python process.